Coping With Epilepsy VNS Message Board

 Epileptic Vertigo???

 Well I just read about this yesterday (Sunday) after an episode I had.
 Now I don't know if what happened had anything to do with my Epilepsy or if it was the food I ate or what.
 However, I was eating lunch (left over spaghetti bolognaise from Friday night).
 I wasn't even halfway through eating and I started to feel a bit dizzy.
 I just sat still expecting it to pass but everything just got faster and faster so I called out to my husband who didn't hear me at all.
 I sent my daughter to get him and he came and asked me what was up.
 I said that I felt really dizzy and everything was spinning fast around me and that I felt nauseas.
 Just then I realised I was going to vomit so hubby told me to go outside, as it was clear I wouldn't make it to the bathroom (by the time I did vomit it was probably 2-3 minutes into the 'episode'.
 Now I realise it could have been the food but after being sick and laying down a while I was okay so if it was it was the quickest hitting and passing food poisoning.
-I ate pancakes for afternoon tea and then I had lamb and salad for dinner so it didn't effect my appetite at all
+I ate pancakes for afternoon tea and then I had lamb and salad for dinner so it didn't effect my appetite at all :lol:

-So anyway I guess i'm just wondering if this could be E related as I am thinking of keeping a journal (never have done before in over 30 years of E) as i've had other experiences which I thought may be seizures (i've always thought until recently that I have only had tonic clonic seizures).
+So anyway I guess i'm just wondering if this could be E related as I am thinking of keeping a journal (never have done before in over 30 years of E) as i've had other experiences which I thought may be seizures (i've always thought until recently that I have only had TC seizures).
 Should I put this down or is it irrelevant.

 Epilepsy with Vertigo